Latest News

 Reviews from Past Students

-Jo Ellen Warner is a freelance writer from Seattle, Washington.
+Dr. David G. Embrey is a freelance writer from Puyallup, Washington.

 Before taking Nick O’Connell’s Creative Nonfiction Seattle writing class, I sent stories off to editors with a sinking feeling in my stomach.
 I was nervous that I would be found out.
 The truth was I was winging it.
 I didn’t know how to write a nut graph or a compelling lead.
 From scenic leads to nut graphs and character development, I learned techniques that made my stories stand out.
 That’s how I landed my job as Associate Editor at San Francisco Downtown Magazine, only six months after taking Nick’s course.
 I was up against Brown and Oxford graduates–one of whom was on staff at Time Out magazine–but I was offered the job because my stories had strong themes, clear structures and, most importantly, kept the reader reading.
 Nick’s course gave me the confidence and, most importantly, the techniques I needed to bring my stories to life.